NDN Collective Announces 2022 Community Self-Determination Grantee Partners

 • Xijuika S.P.R. de R.L.

-Congratulations to all the remarkable self-determination grantees partners!
+Congratulations to all the remarkable community self-determination grantees partners!

 To learn more about NDN Collective’s Grant and Fellowship opportunities please visit: